-ED 530 Adaptive Technology for Students with Disabilities (3)
+ED 530 Inclusive Classrooms and Technology (3)

 This course is designed to teach future teachers to create effective learning environments for students with varying levels of skill in attention, academics, behavior and social areas on a variety of learning environments while focusing on the inclusive classroom.
 It will introduce ways of adapting materials, modifying curriculum and adjusting teaching strategies to meet the needs of the students.
 This course will also introduce various ways in which technology can enhance the learning experiences of students in a variety of learning environments.
-Prerequisite: ED 522.
+The course has a 25-hour field component.
+Prerequisites: ED 521 and ED 525.